-When a pool is created, the default mount point for the root dataset is /pool-name by default.
+When a pool is created, the default mount point for the root dataset is /pool-name.
 This directory must either not exist or be empty.
 If the directory does not exist, it is automatically created.
 If the directory is empty, the root dataset is mounted on top of the existing directory.
 To create a pool with a different default mount point, use the -m option of the zpool create command:

 '''

 zpool create home clt0d0

 default mountpoint '/home' exists and is not empty

 use '-m' option to specify a different default

+zpool create -m /export/zfs home clt0d0

+zpool create home clt0d0

+default mountpoint '/home' exists and is not empty

+use '-m' option to provide a different default

 zpool create -m /export/zfs home clt0d0

 '''